EU Business Law and WTO Trade Practice Georgia Law Summer Program in Brussels and Geneva

 If changes in the course offerings or other significant aspects of the program occur, or if, during the course of the program, a U.S. State Department Travel Warning or Alert is issued for either of the countries in which the program is being conducted, students will be notified promptly personally or by email and given an opportunity to withdraw from the program.
 Applicants who have paid a deposit or registered for the program and withdrawn under any such circumstances will be refunded fees paid except for room and board payments utilized prior to the date of withdrawal or termination.

-In 2010 the Brussels summer program was cancelled due to the untimely death of then director Gabriel Wilner.
+In 2010 the Georgia Law Summer Program in Brussels & Geneva was cancelled due to the untimely death of then director Gabriel Wilner.